The Mayan Water Complex proved to be the absolute perfect destination for the 2018 Wake Park World Championships.

-Anna Nikstad showed off her style on every feature landing an H/S B/S 450 transfer to B/S 90 out on the cnb rail for a second place finish of 91.30, followed by Jamie Lopina in third with 85.40.
+Anna Nikstad showed off her style on every feature landing a H/S B/S 450 transfer to B/S 90 out on the cnb rail for a second-place finish of 91.30, followed by Jamie Lopina in third with 85.40.

 "My goal was to come out here to win, so finishing up a very busy season with the two top spots at the WWA Wake Park World Championship is an incredible feeling," commented Ronix rider Julia Rick.